2019 Rutgers Scarlet Knights football team

 The 2019 Rutgers Scarlet Knights football team represented Rutgers University during the 2019 NCAA Division I FBS football season.
 The Scarlet Knights played their home games at SHI Stadium in Piscataway, New Jersey and competed as members of the East Division of the Big Ten Conference.
 They were led by fourth-year head coach Chris Ash.
 On September 29, 2019, Ash was fired after 31/3 seasons as head coach.
 He posted an overall record of 8–32 and 3–26 in Big Ten play.
 Nunzio Campanile was their interim head coach for the remainder of the season.
 They finished the season 2–10, 0–9 in Big Ten play to finish in last place in the East Division.

-Previous season

-The Scarlet Knights finished the 2018 season 1–11, 0–9 in Big Ten play to finish in last place in the East Division.

 Offseason

 Andy Buh was hired as defensive coordinator on January 21, 2019.
 He had previously served in the same position for three years at Maryland.
 Henry Baker, who served as cornerbacks coach for Rutgers in 2017 but coached at North Carolina in 2018, was hired back as cornerbacks coach and passing game coordinator.